-We will use this to make a virtual axis of sorts so map the player’s input to movement.
+We will use this to make a virtual axis of sorts, to map the player’s input to movement.

 This may seem overkill for just the keyboard, but this will make sense later when we add joypad input.

-Based on which directional movement action is pressed, we add or remove from
+Based on which directional movement action is pressed, we add to or subtract from

 After we’ve checked each of the directional movement actions, we normalize